 Products go through many phases before reaching a consumer, and problems at any of these phases may cause defects in the product.
 Product liability cases are often divided into three types: design, manufacturing, and directions or warning.

 In many situations, a product harms consumers because it was poorly designed.
 Courts use different standards to determine whether someone may be held liable for an unsafe product design.
 A judge or jury may consider whether a product is more dangerous than would be expected by a reasonable consumer.
 For instance, a consumer would expect a kitchen knife to be sharp but not a toy plastic knife marketed for toddlers.

 Another factor a court may consider is the likelihood of the harm caused by the product when compared with the burden of action needed to prevent the harm.
 For instance, it might be expected that a company work to ensure that a clasp holds the blades closed on grass trimmers when someone carries them, but a company might not be expected to engineer the clasp so that it holds the blade closed when someone throws the trimmer at the wall.

 In many situations, products cause injuries because they fail to carry proper warnings or instructions.
-Manufacturers must warn consumers about certain hazards such as toxic components or choking hazards.
-When they fail to fulfill their duty in a reasonable manner, they may be held liable for the resulting harm.
+Manufacturers must warn consumers about certain hazards, such as toxic components or choking hazards.
+When they fail to fulfill their duty in a reasonable manner, a diligent Western, PA product liability lawyer could hold them accountable for the resulting harm.

-If you or a loved one suffered injuries caused by a defect in a product, it may be beneficial to make an appointment to review your situation with an experienced Western PA defective products lawyer.
+If you or a loved one suffered injuries caused by a defect in a product, it may be beneficial to make an appointment to review your situation with an experienced Western, PA defective products lawyer at Marcus & Mack.
 You may be entitled to recover compensation for time off work, medical bills, and pain and suffering.
-To learn more, call for a free consultation.
+To learn more, contact us for a free consultation.